ksu-cs-textbooks/cis527/content/7-backups-monitoring-devops/04-assignment.md

 6. Configure a webhook in your GitLab repository for all Push events using that same secret key and the URL of webhook on your server.
 You may need to make sure your domain name has an A record for the default hostname `@` pointing to your **FRONTEND** server.
 7. To test this setup, you should be able to push a change to the GitLab repository, and see that change reflected on the website automatically.
 8. For offline grading, add the instructor and GTA to the repository as maintainers, and submit the repository and URL where the files can be found in your grading packet.
 Provided the webhook works correctly, they should be able to see a pushed change to the repository update the website.

+Of course, you may need to modify your firewall configuration to allow incoming connections for Webhook! **If your firewall is disabled and/or not configured, there will be a deduction of up to 10% of the total points on this lab**

 {{% notice tip %}}
 _Since the Webhook process runs as the `root` user on **FRONTEND**, you'll need to make sure a set of SSH keys exist in the `root` user's home folder `/root/.ssh/` and add the public key from that directory to your [GitLab account](https://gitlab.cs.ksu.edu/profile/keys).
 You should then use the root account (use `sudo su -` to log in as root) to run `git pull` from the appropriate directory on **FRONTEND** at least once so you can accept the SSH fingerprint for the GitLab server.
 This helps ensure that `root` can properly run the script. --Russ_